httpwg/wg-materials/interim.md

 Clients, servers, and intermediaries all need to be tested.

--- adapt wireshark plug-in - Hasan will submit the code to the tree.
+- adapt wireshark plug-in  <-- Hasan
-Hoping from support from those folks.
--- we need a standalone python tool.
+- standalone python frame decoder / encoder
--- netcat-like tool -Roberto will do the netcat-like-thing!
+- netcat-like tool <-- roberto
+- catalogue of example sessions and API output (server and client)
+- negative testing (e.g., syntax errors, protocol errors)
+- stupid push server

 Roberto: We need a catalog of example sessions
 Jeff: we also need error cases